 - The positive effects of Jupiter include optimism, extroversion, luck, success, sociability, pleasure, development, growth, and fulfilment

-- The negative effects of Jupiter include vanity, excess, anger, tyranny, and waste, stagnation
+- The negative effects include vanity, excess, anger, tyranny, and waste, stagnation

-- On a symbolic level, Jupiter represents paternalism, justice, pride, legality, hierarchy, and finances
+- On a symbolic level, it represents paternalism, justice, pride, legality, hierarchy, and finances

 - Orbital period (the time it takes for Jupiter to revolve around the Sun): 12 years